reduxjs/reselect/README.md

 });
 ```

 It may also be useful to check that the memoization function for a selector works correctly with the state update function (ie the reducer in Redux).
-Each selector has a method `recomputations` that will return the number of times it has been recomputed.
-This method can be used to check if a state update required the selector to recompute.
+Each selector has a method `recomputations` that will return the number of times it has been recomputed:

 ```js
 suite('selector', () => {